openSUSE/orthos2/docs/adminguide/machine.rst

 NDA Hardware
 ============

 It marks machines from the Non-disclosure Agreement (NDA) program.
-That means that we must not publish any details of these not yet sold Beta machines.
+Do not publish any details of these machines!
+If you exchange info like lspci or whatever hardware specifics, make sure that the bug you post this info in is marked private and people are aware of the sensitivity of the data you post/send.

 Active
 ======

 Machine is active and can be used from everybody.
-If deactivated (adminstrator rights needed), the machine is hidden in for ordinary users.
+If deactivated (adminstrator rights needed), the machine is hidden for ordinary users.

 Dedicated VM host
 =================